mbailey/notes/docs/software/apps/obsidian/README.md

 ## Tasks

+- Plugin to copy path to note to clipboard
 - Auto-add title based on filename
 - Add alias for files called README.md
 - Review top ten plugins